Membership Geeks

 Features

-The ability to create member directories, have unique member homepages, offer gift memberships, make memberships invite-only or enable members to sign up with their social media profiles – to name but a few of the types of add-ons available – gives you a wealth of flexibility in tailoring the plugin to best suit your needs.
+The ability to create member directories, have unique member homepages, offer gift memberships, convert pricing to the members local currency, make memberships invite-only or enable members to sign up with their social media profiles – to name but a few of the types of add-ons available – gives you a wealth of flexibility in tailoring the plugin to best suit your needs.

 Paid Memberships Pro - Plugin Addons